SAP-archive/yaas-storefront/Readme.md

 	$ npm install -g bower

 ### 2. Project requirements

+Create a fork of the repository, clone it to your machine, and ensure you are on the 'master' branch.  **Master** will be kept in sync with service dependencies deployed to prod. **Develop** will change frequently, and may contain expiremental features and code changes against services that are only available in development and test environments.

-To locally install the project execute:
+To locally install the project, execute:

 	$ npm install
 	$ npm update